LogtalkDotOrg/logtalk3/QUICK_START.md

 The first run of the JIProlog and XSB integration shortcuts may require administrator privileges depending on the JIProlog and XSB installation (right-click on the shortcut and select the "Run as administrator" option).
+PowerShell versions of the scripts listed above are also available.

 If you get an unexpected failure when using one of the Prolog integration scripts or shortcuts, consult the [`adapters/NOTES.md`](adapters/NOTES.md)